• Menu

 Street Food, Snacks and More in Curaçao

 Arepa di pampuna is one of the most beloved local dishes of Curaçao.
-While the island’s 35 dreamy beaches are definitely among the top things to do in Curaçao, another of its main attractions happens to be its food!
+While basking on the island’s 35 dreamy beaches and relaxing in one of Curaçao’s beautiful all-inclusive resorts are definitely among the top things to do in Curaçao, another of its main attractions happens to be its food!

 On a recent foray to the island, I set out to learn more.
-I put myself in the expert hands of Curaçao guidebook author Sue Campbell and local chef Chadia Hammoud for a week of culinary explorations that included everything tasty from street food to fine-dining.
+I put myself in the expert hands of Curaçao guidebook author Sue Campbell and local chef Chadia Hammoud for a week of culinary explorations that included everything tasty from street food to fine-dining to beach bars.

 What I discovered is that although the islands of the Dutch Caribbean have some traditional dishes such as keshi yena in common, there are important differences in their cuisine due to their historical roots.